George121380/LEAP/Readme.md

 **LEAP** is a framework for continual behavior learning in embodied agents through interaction with the environment and guidance from humans.
 LEAP addresses the challenge of representing flexible knowledge about tasks and environments — ranging from constraints and subgoal sequences to action plans and high-level goals — in a unified framework using the Crow Definition Language (CDL).

-## 📖 Abstract

-We present LEAP (Lifelong Experience Abstraction and Planning), a framework for continual behavior learning in embodied agents through interaction with the environment and guidance from humans.
-LEAP addresses the challenge of representing flexible knowledge about tasks and environments — ranging from constraints and subgoal sequences to action plans and high-level goals — in a unified framework.

-At its core, LEAP builds on the **Crow Definition Language (CDL)**, a behavior rule language that integrates imperative programming with declarative planning by allowing agents to express both executable subroutines and subgoal hierarchies.
-Leveraging large language models (LLMs), LEAP translates diverse human instructions into CDL programs, generates planning-compatible code, and abstracts reusable behavior rules from successful executions to support future generalization.

-**Key Innovation**: LEAP maintains a library of CDL programs, enabling the agent to accumulate and refine its behavioral repertoire over time, reducing dependence on human guidance while improving task performance through continual learning.

 ## 🏗 System Architecture

 ### LEAP Framework Overview
 ![LEAP System Architecture](assets/leap_system_overview.png)

-The LEAP framework consists of four main components:
-- **(a) System Input**: Task instructions and environmental observations from VirtualHome
-- **(b) Preprocessing**: Task decomposition and abstract state representation
-- **(c) CDL Generation**: Formal planning with CROW planner and behavior library integration
-- **(d) Execution and Self-evaluation**: Plan execution with human guidance and iterative refinement

 ### Learning and Guidance Mechanisms
 ![Learning and Guidance](assets/leap_learning_guidance.png)

-The system incorporates three key learning mechanisms:
-- **(a) Trial-and-error in environment**: Learning from interaction and execution failures
-- **(b) Building a CDL library**: Continual learning through successful behavior memorization
-- **(c) Human-provided guidance**: Expert knowledge integration for complex scenarios

 ## 🌟 Features